Fake Schwarzschild and Kerr black holes: Fake Schwarzschild black holes

 A fake Schwarzschild black hole can be constructed under the NEC and SEC by attaching the Schwarzschild exterior spacetime with $\zeta=0$ and $M=M_+(>0)$ defined in the domain $x>x_{\rm h}$ at the Killing horizon $x=x_{\rm h}$ to the Semiz interior (dynamical) spacetime with $\zeta<0$ and $M=M_+$ defined in the domain $x<x_{\rm h}$.
 Then, by the following expressions

 the metric in the single-null coordinates (\ref{metric-Buchdahl-v}) is $C^{2,1}$ on the horizon $x=2M_+$ and therefore there is no lightlike massive thin shell there.
 For $\zeta<0$, $r(x)$ is a monotonically increasing function of $x$ shown by $r'=1-3\zeta(x-2M)^2>0$, so that there is a curvature singularity at $x=x_{\rm s}(<2M_+)$ inside the Killing horizon determined by $r(x_{\rm s})=0$.
-The Penrose diagram of the resultant fake Schwarzschild black hole is shown in Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz}.
+The Penrose diagram of the resultant fake Schwarzschild black hole is shown in Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz}\footnote{The Penrose diagram of the fake Schwarzschild black hole can be different if we use the Semiz interior solution with $\zeta>0$ and $M=M_+(>0)$ in the domain $x<x_{\rm s}$, where all the standard energy conditions are violated.
+In this case, while the Penrose diagram is the same as Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz} for $0<M_+\le M_{\rm ex(4+)}$, where $M_{\rm ex(4+)}:=1/(3\sqrt{3\zeta})$, the spacelike singularity in Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz} is replaced by a big bounce for $M_+>M_{\rm ex(4+)}$, so that the resulting spacetime describes the so-called ``black bounce'' shown in Fig.~3(b) in Ref.~\cite{Maeda:2022lsm}.}.

 We note that the values of $\zeta$ in the Semiz regions II and IV may differ.
 Hence, the Penrose diagram of the simplest fake Schwarzschild black hole is the one shown in Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz2}.
-It is observed that there is no matter field on the Cauchy surface S${}_1$ in the past but there is on the Cauchy surface S${}_2$ in the future.
+It is observed that there is no matter field on the Cauchy surface S${}_1$ in the past, but there is on the Cauchy surface S${}_2$ in the future.
 Although such a counterintuitive configuration could suggest that the bifurcation two-sphere (B) is singular, it is not the case as shown below.

 For static spherically symmetric solutions with $\chi\in[-1/3,0)$, the asymptotic behaviors of the metric functions near a non-degenerate Killing horizon $x=x_{\rm h}$ are given by

 where $\Delta:=x-x_{\rm h}$ and $\beta$ is defined by Eq.~(\ref{def-beta}).
 (See the proof of Proposition~6 in Ref.~\cite{Maeda:2024lbq}.)
 Here $H_1$, $H_2$, $r_0$, and $r_1$ are non-zero in particular.
 Using the tortoise coordinate $x_*:=\int H(x)^{-1}\D x$, we define the null Kruskal-Szekeres coordinates $U$ and $V$ by